 Months of entry

-The legal and regulatory infrastructure and fundamental theoretical concepts underpinning global finance have undergone a fundamental rethinking since 2008.
+The legal and regulatory infrastructure and fundamental theoretical concepts underpinning global finance have undergone fundamental rethinking since 2008.

 Qualification and course duration